windicss/windicss-webpack-plugin/README.md

 **Design in DevTools mode**

 Add the import with your existing windi imports and you'll have autocompletion in your Chrome DevTools!
+See ["Design in DevTools"](https://windicss.org/integrations/vite.html#design-in-devtools) for more information.

 ```js
 import 'virtual:windi-devtools'